 Students for Education Reform is now Our Turn.
+Read our CEO’s statement on our rebrand and COVID-19 here.

 “The voice I'd been hiding for so long holds incredible power to create change.
 I realized that my lived experiences and struggles had been building up to that moment for me to use them to create change.”